 Proofs of Claims for all chapters and amendments to those claims may be filed electronically through the court’s website without a login and password with the following restrictions:

 - The name and complete address of the creditor must appear on the claim form.
 If an attorney is filing the claim on behalf of a creditor, the attorney should also enter his/her name and address.
 The name and title, if any, of the person authorized to file the claim is required on the claim form.

-- When filing a proof of claim, a claimant shall comply with the requirements of Fed.
+- The claimant complies with the requirements of Fed.
 R. Bankr.
 P. 3001(c) and (d) regarding the attachment of documentation in electronic format sufficient to establish the validity and status of the claim.